hhandika/stats-from-scratch/README.md

 ## State of Code

 The code is still at its infancy.
-Please, expect significant re-structure and refactoring of the code.
+Please, expect significant re-structuring and refactoring of the code.
 I tend to write C code first and continue with Rust.
 The rest of the languange implementation will come in a random order depending on my mood that day.
 Usually, higher level languages will show up later in the process.

 ## References: